link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/_index.md

 A **CA** system provides **Consistency** and **Availability** but not **Partition Tolerance**.
 In theory, this sounds ideal, but in practice, it’s **impractical**.

-When a network partition occurs, a **CA** system would either stop working entirely or behave incorrectly — both outcomes are unacceptable.
+When a network partition occurs, a **CA** system would either stop working entirely or behave incorrectly, both outcomes are unacceptable.
 Since network partitions are inevitable in real-world environments, a system that does not tolerate partitions is essentially unusable.